Dr Ryo Sekine | UniSC | University of the Sunshine Coast, Queensland, Australia

 Dr Ryo Sekine

-Dr Ryo Sekine is a Senior Lecturer in Chemistry at USC Moreton Bay, a physical chemist and an environmental spectroscopist.
+Dr Ryo Sekine is a Senior Lecturer in Chemistry at UniSC Moreton Bay, a physical chemist and an environmental spectroscopist.
 He has a Ph.D. in Chemistry from Monash University (2012) and has broad interests in the application of analytical and spectroscopic methods to investigate and address environmental challenges.

-Prior to commencing at USC, Dr Sekine was a Research Fellow at Griffith University where he examined the geochemistry of vanadium in the marine environment using chemical and spectroscopic (XAS) methods.
+Prior to commencing at UniSC, Dr Sekine was a Research Fellow at Griffith University where he examined the geochemistry of vanadium in the marine environment using chemical and spectroscopic (XAS) methods.
 He also developed expertise in physical, chemical, analytical and toxicological aspects of environmental nanoscience in Australia (Research Associate, UniSA) and in the United Kingdom (Marie Skłodowska-Curie Fellow, NERC-CEH, now UKCEH), and he maintains valuable networks in both areas of research.

 More recently, he has expanded his interests into understanding the impact of climate change on soil nutrients and chemistry through collaborations with colleagues in the UK and Germany.